 Arson in the Fourth Degree

 Arson in the fourth degree is the attempted burning of property.
 The attempt can be done with any sort of accelerant, explosive device, or with plain matches.
-Fourth-degree arson is a felony offense punishable by either up to 10 years in jail in addition, a fine of up to $5000 or both.
+Fourth-degree arson is a felony offense punishable by up to 10 years in prison, a fine of up to $5,000, or both.
 Okla.
 Stat. tit.
 21 § 1404.

 Oklahoma treats arson as a serious crime, imposing serious penalties.
 If convicted, you could spend years in jail, changing the trajectory of your life forever.
 Don’t wait.
 Call an experienced Tulsa defense lawyer today.

 Get the legal help you need.
 Contact the Tulsa attorneys at the Wirth Law Office today.
 Your initial consultation is free.
-Call the Wirth Law Office at (918) 879-1681 (or toll free at (888) Wirth-Law) or submit the question form at the top right of this page.
+Call the Wirth Law Office-Tulsa at 918-879-1681 or toll free at 1-888-Wirth-Law (1-888-947-8452).
+You can also submit the question form at the top right of this page.